jharwell/sierra/docs/src/tutorials/project/main-config/controllers.rst

         #   python dictionary.
         #
         # The ``xml`` section and subsections are optional.
 If
-        # ``--platform-vc`` is passed, then this section should be used to
+        # ``--engine-vc`` is passed, then this section should be used to
         # specify any changes to the XML needed to setup the selected
-        # platform for frame capture/video rendering by specifying the QT
+        # engine for frame capture/video rendering by specifying the QT
         # visualization functions to use.
         xml:
           element_change: